Filters

 Kareena Kapoor Khan has rocked chikankari suits on numerous occasions.
 Remember her gorgeous burnt orange chikankari suit in Jab We Met?
 The vibrant color beautifully contrasted with the delicate white threadwork.
 She also looked ethereal in a white and blue chikankari salwar suit in Veere Di Wedding.

 New age actors like Alia Bhatt and Anushka Sharma too have been spotted in trendy chikankari fusion wear.
 Who can forget Anushka Sharma acing the airport look in a peach chikankari kurta and jeans?
-Chikankari kurti sets clearly offer both ethnic elegance and versatility.
+Lucknowi Kurti sets clearly offer both ethnic elegance and versatility.

 When we think timeless ethnic fashion, chikankari suits are wardrobe must-haves.
 Rarely does an outfit manage to be simultaneously royal yet understated.
 The intricate hand embroidery celebrates the craftsmanship of Uttar Pradesh's master artisans.